 Go ahead and write down the things you did in the beginning and during times when things were going magically, passionately, and delightfully:

 We’d love to hear from YOU!
 What do you do to get out of funks and back into the groove in your relationship?
 How do you find your way back to your beloved when you’re feeling disconnected?

 Lastly, if you could use some individualized support reconnecting to your beloved, dissolving the unnecessary conflict that stands between you, interrupting frustrating patterns, and reigniting that wonderful feeling of magic and passion, this is our absolute specialty and deepest joy!
-Couples therapy and marriage counseling (typically offered with both of us present and with you and your partner or spouse) is a completely safe, accepting, affirming, encouraging, and positive space to create a relationship you feel excited to wake up to every day!
+You can learn more about our healing, supportive, affirming, and inspiring couples counseling and coaching HERE.
+We create a completely safe, accepting, affirming, encouraging, and positive space to create a relationship you feel excited to wake up to every day!

 Here’s to lasting love!

 PS: Visit this page to learn more about our counseling/coaching, retreats, and online courses (available anywhere in the world).
 You can also schedule a free consultation to see if we’re a great fit for the support you are seeking.